BIFOLD Graduate School launches its first cohort with 12 PhD candidates

 The paper “A Survey of Adaptive Sampling and Filtering Algorithms for the Internet of Things”, authored by D. Giouroukis et al. has been accepted for presentation at the 14th ACM International Conference on Distributed and Event-Based Systems (DEBS 2020), 13. – 17.
 July 2020 in Montreal, Canada.

 BIFOLD Researchers Receive SIGMOD 2020 Best Paper Award

 Database systems researchers at TU Berlin, HPI and DFKI were highly successful this year.
 Four of their papers were accepted at the 2020 ACM SIGMOD/PODS International Conference on the Management of Data.
 And, in particular, one of the paper’s received the 2020 ACM SIGMOD Best Paper Award.
 The paper entitled “Pump Up the Volume: Processing Large Data on GPUs with Fast Interconnects,” by Clemens Lutz, Sebastian Breß, Steffen Zeuch, Tilmann Rabl (now at HPI), and Volker Markl explores the use of GPUs to accelerate database query processing.

 May 13, 2020

 BIFOLD researchers contributed to an in-depth referenced work on the physics-based machine learning techniques that model electronic and atomistic properties of matter.

-Researchers in Prof. Abedjan’s group win SIMGOD Reproducibility Award
+Researchers in Prof. Abedjan’s group win SIGMOD Reproducibility Award

 May 6, 2020